A Kiss in a Taxi: Reception

 A Kiss In A Taxi received generally positive reviews from critics upon its release.
 Much of this praise was directed to the performances of its cast.
 In The Healdsburg Tribune it was stated of Bebe Daniels in the role of Ginette.
 "The dark eyed star presents one of the best characterizations of her career".
 The same article said "Brilliant support is accorded by Chester Conklin, Douglas Gilmore, her new leading man, Jocelyn Lee, Henry Kolker and Richard Tucker".
 The humor of the movie received attention from reviewers, namely the large amounts of glassware shattered throughout the movie for comedic effect.
 The movie also received praise for its more action filled moments, The Healdsburg Tribune stated referring to the scene of the taxi crashing through the café wall "This brief action represents one of the most exciting bits of screen photography ever recorded".

+Preservation

+With no prints of A Kiss in a Taxi located in any film archives, it is a lost film.